relari-ai/continuous-eval/README.md

 - **Modularized Evaluation**: Measure each module in the pipeline with tailored metrics.

-- **Comprehensive Metric Library**: Covers Retrieval-Augmented Generation (RAG), Code Generation, Tool Use, Agent Tool, Classification and a variety of LLM use cases.
+- **Comprehensive Metric Library**: Covers Retrieval-Augmented Generation (RAG), Code Generation, Agent Tool Use, Classification and a variety of other LLM use cases.
 Mix and match Deterministic, Semantic and LLM-based metrics.

-- **Leverage User Feedback in Evaluation**: easily build a close-to-human ensemble evaluation pipeline with mathematical guarantees.
+- **Leverage User Feedback in Evaluation**: Easily build a close-to-human ensemble evaluation pipeline with mathematical guarantees.

 - **Synthetic Dataset Generation**: Generate large-scale synthetic dataset to test your pipeline.